-AutoMotoVeloPhotoTeleRadio – not a tongue-twister, it’s Ukraine’s quirky museum of retro cars!
+AutoMotoVeloPhotoTeleRadio – not a tongue-twister, it’s Ukraine’s quirky Museum of Retro Technology!

 Are you a fan of Soviet-era memorabilia or do you have a fondness for ‘80s artefacts?
 Do you love eastern European classic cars?
 Or perhaps you like to hunt out the quirkiest museums around?

 If the answer to any of those questions is yes, then the AutoMotoVeloPhotoTeleRadio Museum (sometimes shortened to AutoMotoVeloPhotoRadio!) in the city of Vinnytsia in central Ukraine is for you.
 I think it’s fair to say that not many backpackers to Ukraine make it to Vinnytsia but if you, like us, enjoy visiting random towns off the regular tourist path and find yourselves there, make this museum your priority.